LeonardoSMSoares/Data-Analysis-Quick-Reference/README.md

 * Practical Statistics for Data Scientists, by Peter Bruce.

-* A Python Data Analyst’s Toolkit, by Gayathri Rajagopalan.
+* Python Data Analyst’s Toolkit, by Gayathri Rajagopalan.

 Based on the course: